sphinx-contrib/slide/README.rst

 .. describe:: .. slide:: [URL]

-   This directive insert slide interface into the generated document. sphinxcontrib-slide supports presentations on slideshare, googledocs and speakerdeck.
+   This directive insert slide interface into the generated document. sphinxcontrib-slide supports presentations on slideshare, googledocs, speakerdeck and slides.com.

    Examples::